substack/http-noupgrade/readme.markdown

 should just let the `'request'` listener handle `'upgrade'` events instead of using a separate event.

+# methods

+The http-noupgrade api is identical to the core http api except that the `upgrade` event has been merged into the `request` event.

 # install

 With [npm](https://npmjs.org) do: